Kajiih/SnakeForge/README.md

 - Replace `uv-dynamic-version` with the features from [commitizen](https://github.com/commitizen-tools/commitizen) (and also changelog)
 - Add contributors: <https://github.com/all-contributors/all-contributors>
 - Make print embbeder a separate action/package, and ask to include it
+- code embbedder and print result embedder in precommit hook

 ## Advanced Usage